FlorianBeiser/MA8701/Questions.md

 FB: What are the relative computation times for 1) to 6) in the hyperparameter tuning algorithm?
 FB: Can this algorithm handle newly-incoming training data or has it to run from beginning again?

+YL: why does the method still work if there is ground truth for validation.